jstypka/eamonn/README.md

 # eamonn
-Highly parallel Erlang webserver using the Tibor file cache
+ A simple, yet performant Erlang webserver serving static files using the Tibor file cache